usetech-llc/polkadot_api_cpp/doc/ports/macos.md

 # Building Polkadot C++ API on MacOS

-?? add `return true;` in the first line of verify_certificate in wsclient.cpp

 ## Prerequisites

 Install x-code command line tools, homebrew tool, and rustc first, then run in terminal: